Location: Raleigh, North Carolina

 - Design learning to engage and inspire students.

-- Assess and report on students’ progress.
+- Using formative and summative assessment, report on students’ progress regularly.

 - Serve as an advisor.